The Red Braided Hibiscus Tree is a sight for the eyes!

 The plant can thrive in a wide variety of planting sites but well-draining soil or potting mix that is rich in organic matter is best.
 A slow-release fertilizer applied at the root ball during early spring will encourage blooming and a thick layer of mulch or peat moss will help to retain moisture.
 It does require more frequent watering during the summer months and to establish a strong, long-lasting root system.
 Keep the potting soil moist when watering your hibiscus especially if it’s a potted hibiscus species.

 If you experience yellowing leaves on your tropical hibiscus plant, look into the watering habits.
 Yellow leaves indicate too little or excess water as the perennial plant grows.
 Too much water can cause root rot and can kill the plant.
 Make sure to choose a pot with a drainage hole.

 The mature hibiscus tree height up to 6-10 feet tall and 3-5 feet wide as a full-grown tree.
 It has an upright growth habit and will grow towards the sun.
 This red hibiscus plant has already been pruned into a small tree from its flowering shrub form.
 You can perform hibiscus tree pruning to maintain the desired height and size you would like on your flowering plant.
-Prune any dead branches and shape the side branches accordingly.
+Prune and remove any dead branches and shape the side branches accordingly.
 The best time to prune hibiscus is after the flowering period is finished.